 This group box provides two radio buttons to select either of two PIPE mode simulation mechanisms.
-This option is enabled for both Endpoint and Root Port configurations only when the Shared Logic (clocking) in example design option is selected (see Shared Logic, page 224).
+This option is enabled for both Endpoint and Root Port configurations only when the Shared Logic (clocking) in example design option is selected (see Shared Logic, page 226).

 - None: No PIPE mode simulation is available.
-This is the default value. - Enable Pipe Simulation: When selected, this option generates a core that can be simulated with PIPE interfaces connected. - Enable External PIPE Interface: When selected, this option enables an external third-party bus functional model (BFM) to connect to the PIPE interface of the PCIe Integrated Block.
+This is the default value. - Enable Pipe Simulation: When selected, this option generates a core that can be simulated with PIPE interfaces connected.
+When selected, the PIO Example design can be simulated with PIPE interface enabled. - Enable External PIPE Interface: When selected, this option enables an external third-party bus functional model (BFM) to connect to the PIPE interface of the PCIe block.
+This feature has been tested only with the BFM from Avery Design Systems (for details, see XAPP1184 [Ref 17]).